sarkarshuvojit/prism/docs/getting-started/03-cli.md

 ## Running behind a proxy

 Your environment may need you to route your upstream requests through a proxy server.
 In this case append the `--upstream-proxy http://proxy.example.com:3128` option to the command for Prism to use it.

+## Constant delay in response

+To add a constant delay to all responses from a mock server use the `--responseDelay` or `-r` and pass a value in miliseconds to delay each response by that amount.

 <!-- theme: info -->